Just a heads up!

 Pray

 Nothing is ever dead and buried with God.
-Our hopes, our dreams, our promises… just when you think they’re dead, God brings them back to life.
-Pray for God to revive those precious things you thought were gone.
+Our hopes, our dreams, our promises… just when you think they’re dead, God can bring them back to life.
+Pray he’ll revive those precious things you thought were gone.

 Live It